postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 To see the task options that are available for elements in the sidebar, select the element's name then select the more options icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-three-dots-v9.jpg#icon" width="18px"> to the right.
 The task options will vary depending on the type of element you've selected.

-For collections, folders and requests inside a collection, and requests in History, you can select more than one at a time by entering **⌘** or **Ctrl** on your keyboard, then selecting the desired elements.
-For elements that are next to each other, enter **Shift**, then select the desired elements.
-For collections and their contents, you can also use [keyboard shortcuts](/docs/getting-started/settings/#shortcuts) to do tasks like copying, pasting, and deleting.
+For collections, folders and requests inside a collection, and requests in History, you can select more than one element at a time.
+Press and hold **⌘** or **Ctrl*, then select the desired elements.
+For elements that are next to each other, press and hold **Shift**, then select the desired elements.
+For collections and their contents, you can also use [keyboard shortcuts](/docs/getting-started/settings/#shortcuts) for tasks like copying, pasting, and deleting.

 To hide the sidebar, select the hide sidebar icon <img alt="Hide sidebar icon" src="https://assets.postman.com/postman-docs/icon-hide-sidebar-v9.jpg#icon" width="18px"> from the [footer](#footer).